AAUW Issues: Career and Technical Education

 - State and local education agencies must be held accountable for improving the successful outcomes of women and girls in CTE programs, especially in programs that are nontraditional for their gender and lead to high-skill, high-wage employment.

-- Accountability and disaggregated student data collection must be the cornerstone for planning and funding decisions at all levels.
+- Accountability and disaggregated student data collection must be the cornerstones for planning and funding decisions at all levels.

 - Career guidance and counseling must be provided to all students and delivered in a fair manner that ensures students are receiving information about high-skill, high-wage careers in nontraditional fields.